 WHY HOST A TEACHED SCREENING?

-Film can be a powerful tool to enlighten, educate and motivate, and screenings are a great way to bring people from many backgrounds together to share an experience and engage in candid conversation.
-The TEACHED films are short (about 10-20 min. each), making them easy to incorporate in any size event.
-When you host a TEACHED screening, we’ll provide you with artwork, question guides and social media support.
+Film can be a powerful tool to enlighten, educate and motivate, and screenings are a great way to bring diverse groups together to share an experience and engage in candid conversation.
+The TEACHED films are short (about 10-20 min. each), making them easy to incorporate into any size event.
+See below for program ideas and free resources.

 Screen One Film at a Time